-The motivation of this paper is taken from, Putrus, 2011, Jeyachandran and Rajaram, 2014, where the modeling and the controlling for nonlinear CSTR system were still to be challenged.
 The main contribution of this work is the construction of a new hybrid neural network model based on NARMA-L2 with Modified Elman Neural Network structure in order to improve the performance of modeling and controlling of the nonlinear system.

-The new proposed hybrid modeling and controller is compared with NARMA-L2 based MLP neural network in terms of:
+The new proposed hybrid NARMA-L2 modeling and controller with PSO algorithm is more accurate compared to hybrid NARMA-L2 with BP learning algorithm in terms of:

-- Leaning speed.
+- Learning speed.

 - Hidden layer node number.

 - Hybrid neural network model order.

+- Least MSE.

 - Oscillation reduction

-- One step ahead controls action prediction.